stevengregory/servicenow-style-guide/README.md

-# Service Portal: Style Guide
+# ServiceNow: Style Guide

-A modern and opinionated style guide, this resource is designed for teams using Service Portal.
-It emphasizes writing code that is clean, efficient, maintainable, and promotes best practices.
+A modern and opinionated style guide designed for teams working with ServiceNow.
+This guide focuses on promoting clean, efficient, and maintainable code that adheres to best practices.

-While the guide's focus is on Service Portal, the principles and patterns within it are universal and can be broadly applied across the ServiceNow ecosystem.
-Additionally, this guide is up-to-date with the latest JavaScript ECMAScript standard (available on the platform).

 ## Table of Contents